Mice may not be welcome in your home, but that doesn’t mean you want to harm them.

 Unfortunately, the answer is not always that clear cut.
 You may be thinking ‘sure, it’s easy for you to say, Mr. Rodent Guide, but what if I don’t know whether or not the mouse will survive?

-If you are unsure, your best option is to release the mouse from the trap.
-For this, you will either need a small box, or you will be at a location to release the mouse (follow my guide on releasing a live mouse back into the wild).
+If unsure, your best option is to release the mouse from the trap.
+For this, you will either need a small box or be at a location to release the mouse (follow my guide on releasing a live mouse back into the wild).

-If the mouse can move relatively easily, then I would leave it to find a new home.
-If the mouse is struggling to move at all, it is time for you to be humane.
+If the mouse can move relatively easily, I would leave it to find a new home.
+However, if the mouse struggles to move, it is time for you to be humane.

 Release the mouse from the trap

-Rodents are very resilient and will do anything to survive, even chew off their own limbs.
+Rodents are resilient and will do anything to survive, even chew off their limbs.
 If there is not too much tissue damage, the mouse could survive.

 However, you do not want a repeat performance, so make sure you release the mouse far away from your home and leave a few nuts around, so it doesn’t have to go too far to find food.